Similar to humans, dogs learn in a variety of ways. Dogs do not speak in words. So, we must find other ways to communicate with them.

 The particular task being taught

 Are you trying to develop hunting or herding skills?
 Are you teaching basic obedience or retrieval?
 The reward should fit the task.
-Allowing your dog to shake or “kill” an object may not be best suited to obedience but may make sense for a hunting dog.
+Allowing your dog to shake or “kill” an object may not be best suited to obedience training but may make sense for a hunting dog.

 Types of Reward